kashine6/TZB-Board-For-ERCF/README.md

+> [!TIP]
-**To upgrade the CAN firmware in the future, repeat this process.
-When compiling the Katapult firmware earlier, we set it to enter Katapult mode by double-pressing the reset button.**
+> To upgrade the CAN firmware in the future, repeat this process.
+When compiling the Katapult firmware earlier, we set it to enter Katapult mode by double-pressing the reset button.

-**In practice, you can also directly enter the flashing command, and the board will automatically restart and enter Katapult.**
+> In practice, you can also directly enter the flashing command, and the board will automatically restart and enter Katapult.

 ### 3.4 Updating Firmware via DFU